 The Department of University Safety, in cooperation with other University departments, works to educate the campus community on sound safety practices.
 Safety and security-related topics are a part of programs planned for residents and hall staff throughout the year.
 The Department of University Safety sponsors annual crime prevention programs to student groups and resident students, including presentations on how to avoid becoming a crime victim, and self-defense programs presented by University Safety staff and other personnel.
 Programs and videos are also available upon request for all campus groups.
 Programs that University Safety or participates in are as follows:

-- Programs to encourage students to sign up to receive emergency text messages - Q&A sessions with parents of new students, Information Fairs for new students and their parents - Met with all new students during Fall Orientation - Attended Activities Fairs with Q&A opportunities for students.
+- Q&A sessions with parents of new students, Information Fairs for new students and their parents - Met with all new students during Fall/Spring Orientation

 STUDENT/EMPLOYEE RESPONSIBILITY